Cereloran/Renpy-lockpick-minigame/README.md

 ```
 The `10` in `Lock(10)` is the difficulty you want it to be, the smaller the number is, the harder it is.
 But remember, the number should *ONLY* be in the range from 1 to 29

-Then add a screen that display your chest and do whatever you want there from positioning to the name bla bla
+Then add a screen that display your chest and do whatever you want there from positioning to the name bla bla (You might want to Ctrl F and search for every lines that have the screen name i made and change it to yours before deleting them)
 ```python
 screen chest_display(chests): # parameter is not a must, you can have it or not
 ```